BCMB - Biochemistry and Molecular Biology (Interdisciplinary) Major (BS)

 course - Principles of Chemistry I OR course - Principles of Chemistry I, Advanced Section

-course - Principles of Chemistry II OR CHEM 161 - Principles of Chemistry II, Advanced Section
+course - Principles of Chemistry II OR course - Principles of Chemistry II, Advanced Section

 course - Organic Chemistry I